Affiliate marketing for digital nomads: 2026 playbook

 Comparison tables

 Help visitors decide between three similar tools.
-Highlight one unique angle per row: pricing, offline access, customer support speed.
+Highlight one unique angle per row: pricing, offline access, customer support speed, payment options from abroad.
 Keep tables light; mobile readers scroll with one thumb.

 Tutorial integrations